 Surveys and investigations, no matter how thorough, cannot ensure that cultural materials will not be uncovered during construction.
-To avoid interrupting, delaying, or halting construction once started, a Cultural Resource Response Plan should be developed prior to initiating ground-disturbing activities.
-Such a plan would describe the procedures, protocols, responsibilities, and requirements of the USGS and the construction contractors in the event of a discovery.
-The plan would include measures to address unanticipated discoveries of cultural resources and artifacts, human remains, funerary objects, sacred objects, and objects of cultural patrimony as regulated by the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA) and its implementing regulations (43 CFR § 10).
-Such a plan would be available during all phases of construction that involve ground-disturbing activities.
+To avoid interrupting, delaying, or halting construction once started, an Inadvertent Discovery Plan will be developed prior to initiating ground-disturbing activities.
+This plan will describe the procedures, protocols, responsibilities, and requirements of the USGS and the construction contractors in the event of a discovery.
+The plan will include measures to address unanticipated discoveries of cultural resources and artifacts or human remains, funerary objects, sacred objects, and objects of cultural patrimony as regulated by NAGPRA and its implementing regulations (43 CFR § 10), in consultation with the SHPO, Tribal consulting parties, and local authorities, as appropriate.
+The plan will be made available to work crews during all phases of construction that involve ground-disturbing activities.
+The USGS will continue to consult with Tribes who requested to be consulting parties in the event of an inadvertent discovery of archaeological materials or human remains or cultural items falling under NAGPRA during implementation of the selected alternative.

 The Preferred Alternative would not affect any historic properties eligible for listing in the NRHP because none are present on the NWHC property.
 Additionally, there is a low potential for significant archaeological sites in the area.
-As noted above, it is recommended that a response plan be available in the event cultural materials or human remains are found during construction.
+As noted above, an Inadvertent Discovery Plan will be available in the event cultural materials or human remains are found during construction.
 Based on the previous widespread disturbance in the Southwest Neighborhood planning area, the Preferred Alternative is not likely to contribute to cumulative impacts to cultural resources.